jon-harper/OmniBox/docs/tour.md

   <figcaption>The four types of trays: MCU, CPU, PSU, and lower bay.</figcaption>
 </figure>

-Trays mount electronics most of your case's electronics.
+Trays mount most of your case's electronics.

-- [:octicons-checklist-24: MCUs][mcu] are mounted directly underneath the lid for easy access.
+- [:octicons-checklist-24: MCU Trays][mcu] are mounted directly underneath the lid for easy access.
-- [:octicons-checklist-24: CPUs][cpu] sit on trays that can slide out from the side of the case.
+- [:octicons-checklist-24: CPU Trays][cpu] have a small exterior panel and fit in the side of the case.
-- [:octicons-checklist-24: Power supplies (PSUs)][psu] are inserted from below as part of the Base.
+- [:octicons-checklist-24: PSU Trays][psu] mount power supplies and are inserted from below the Base.
 - [:octicons-checklist-24: Lower Bay Trays][lower_bay] occupy the middle of the case and are used for miscellaneous parts (e.g., solid state relays, buck converters).

 ## Panels